 - Urges the Arizona Corporation Commission to establish a fair and transparent rate for electricity used for EV charging.

-There is currently a bill in Arizona, Senate Bill 1501, that will address many of the issues that are currently dissuading private investment in the Arizona EV charging market.
-This bill creates a level playing field between private and public investments in EV charging infrastructure and requires that utilities seeking to enter the EV charging market create a separate subsidiary organization that will be subject to the same rules and regulations as private investors, ensuring that consumer expectations are met by promoting price transparency and competition.
-This bill recently passed the Commerce Committee, and is heading to the floor.
-We encourage all CAP members with operations in the state of Arizona to get involved by contacting their senator to express their support for this bill.
+Arizona Senate Bill 1501 would have addressed many of the issues that are currently dissuading private investment in the Arizona EV charging market.
+This bill would have created a level playing field between private and public investments in EV charging infrastructure and required that utilities seeking to enter the EV charging market create a separate subsidiary organization that will be subject to the same rules and regulations as private investors, ensuring that consumer expectations are met by promoting price transparency and competition.
+This bill passed the Commerce Committee but ultimately did not get a vote on the full Senate Floor.
+Charge Ahead Partnership remains excited to advocate for policy change in Arizona's that will encourage private investment in the state's EV charging network, leading to a network that best meets the needs of EV drivers.

 Join the effort to expand the EV charging network in Arizona quickly, efficiently and fairly.
 Sign up to support the cause and stay connected.